tendermint/tendermint/docs/spec/reactors/pex/pex.md

 All peers except private peers and peers coming from them are tracked using the address book.

+The rest of our peers are only distinguished by being either inbound (they dialed our public address) or outbound (we dialed them).

 ## Discovery

 Peer discovery begins with a list of seeds.